 Suitable and sufficient information, training, supervision and instruction is given to any person authorised to work on in-scope systems.

 A Water Hygiene Management Group has been convened to oversee operational legionella matters.
-This group is chaired by Estates with representatives from AHS, Sports and the Science and Engineering and Design Technical Directorates.
+This group is chaired by Campus Infrastructure with representatives from Campus Services, Sports and the Science and Engineering and Design Technical Directorates.
 An external Appointed Water Engineer has been appointed to support the management of water hygiene risks in university premises.
 The Terms of Reference for the WMG can be read here.

 Deans, Heads of Department and Directors will: